JaguarRises/learning-journal/README.md

 Challenging Problems and their codes

--- The codes can be found under the code/<date> folder
+-- The codes can be found under the code/ folder under the appropriate date

 🚀 Why this journal exists